It is fascinating to see how much has changed in the composite decking space of the building products industry over just the last ten years.

 With changing trends and technological advancements, the composite decking market is constantly evolving.

-In order to keep up with market demands, composite decking manufacturers have to keep their ear to the ground and continuously work on developing innovative products.
-These manufacturers can’t just create any board, though.
+To keep up with market demands, composite decking manufacturers must keep their ear to the ground and continuously work on developing innovative products.
+These manufacturers can not just create any board, though.

 Market research is crucial to the successful development of new composite deck boards.